 Parliamentary sessions and sittings

 A Parliament is the period of parliamentary time between one general election and the next.
-The Fixed-term Parliaments Act 2011 sets the interval between general elections at five years.
+By law, a general election must take place at least every five years.

-Each Parliament is usually divided into five parliamentary years called ‘sessions', beginning and ending in the spring.
-A sitting is a meeting of either House at the end of which the House adjourns (pauses) until the next sitting.
-A sitting is also used as a term for a meeting of a committee.
+A Parliament is usually sub-divided into several year-long ‘sessions', beginning and ending in the spring.
+A 'sitting' is the daily meeting of either House.
+At the end of each sitting day, the House adjourns (pauses) until the next sitting.
+A sitting is a term used also for a meeting of a committee.

 How long is a session?

 There is no fixed length for a session, but they generally follow the same pattern from spring to spring, with a number of recesses.
 The actual dates of sittings usually vary slightly between the House of Commons and the House of Lords.
 Prior to 2010 sessions generally ran from autumn to autumn.

 Find statistics on the business of Parliament by session

 - House of Commons Sessional returns

 - Research Briefing: Number of Commons sitting days by session since 1945